gasongjian/reportgen/reportgen/README.rst

 Contact
 --------

 If you have any question,you can email to gasongjian AT 126.com.
-And if you have a WeChat account,you can focus to my WeChat Official Account: JSong老师.
+And if you have a WeChat account,you can focus to my WeChat Official Account: gasongjian.